sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) Variables don’t allow this.

-b) Strings can contain any characters.
+Strings can contain any characters.

-c) Both are not correct.

-d) It is not correct.

 ---
 ---